astropy/astropy/docs/coordinates/frames.rst

       equinox = FrameAttribute(default=_EQUINOX_B1950)
       obstime = FrameAttribute(default=None, secondary_attribute='equinox')

-One minor note is that the frame attributes defined above are not inherited if you then subclass ``MyFrame``.
-In this case you must explicitly redefine the attributes in the new frame class definition.

 You can also define arbitrary methods for any added functionality you want your frame to have that's unique to that frame.
 These methods will be available in any |skycoord| that is created using your user-defined